 When a patient’s mood, thoughts, or behavior is highly unusual or disorganized, assessment must first determine whether the patient is a

-The threat to self can include inability to care for self (leading to self-neglect) or suicidal behavior Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors... read more .
+The threat to self can include inability to care for self (leading to self-neglect) or suicidal behavior Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors to completed... read more .
 Self-neglect is a particular concern for patients with psychotic disorders, dementia, or substance use disorders because their ability to obtain food, clothing, and appropriate protection from the elements is impaired.

-Aggressive, violent patients are often psychotic and have diagnoses such as a substance use disorder Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more , schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more , brief psychotic disorder Brief Psychotic Disorder Brief psychotic disorder consists of delusions, hallucinations, or other psychotic symptoms for at least 1 day but 1 month, with eventual return to normal premorbid functioning.
+Aggressive, violent patients are often psychotic and have diagnoses such as a substance use disorder Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more , schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more , brief psychotic disorder Brief Psychotic Disorder Brief psychotic disorder consists of delusions, hallucinations, or other psychotic symptoms for at least 1 day but < 1 month, with eventual return to normal premorbid functioning.
 Brief psychotic... read more , delusional disorder Delusional Disorder Delusional disorder is characterized by firmly held false beliefs (delusions) that persist for at least 1 month, without other symptoms of psychosis.
-Delusions are distinguished from mistaken... read more , or acute mania Mania Bipolar disorders are characterized by episodes of mania and depression, which may alternate, although many patients have a predominance of one or the other.
-Exact cause is unknown, but heredity... read more .
+Delusions are distinguished from mistaken... read more , or acute mania Mania Bipolar disorders are characterized by alternating episodes of mania and depression, although many patients have a predominance of one or the other.
+Exact cause is unknown, but heredity, changes... read more .
 Other causes include physical disorders that cause acute delirium Delirium Delirium is an acute, transient, usually reversible, fluctuating disturbance in attention, cognition, and consciousness level.
 Causes include almost any disorder or drug.
-Diagnosis is clinical... read more (see Areas to Cover in the Initial Psychiatric Assessment Selected Mental Symptoms Due to Physical Disorders Patients with mental complaints or concerns or disordered behavior present in a variety of clinical settings, including primary care and emergency treatment centers.
-Complaints or concerns may... read more ), a chronic organic brain disorder (eg, dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical... read more (see Areas to Cover in the Initial Psychiatric Assessment Areas to Cover in the Initial Psychiatric Assessment ), dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
-Treatment is... read more ) and intoxication with alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
+Treatment is... read more , and intoxication with alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
-Large amounts chronically consumed damage the liver... read more or other substances, particularly methamphetamine, cocaine Cocaine Cocaine is a sympathomimetic drug with central nervous system stimulant and euphoriant properties.
-High doses can cause panic, schizophrenic-like symptoms, seizures, hyperthermia, hypertension... read more , and sometimes phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are dissociative anesthetics that can cause intoxication, sometimes with confusion or a catatonic state.
-Overdose can cause coma and, rarely, death.
-Ketamine and phencyclidine... read more (PCP) and club drugs (eg, MDMA Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is an amphetamine analog with stimulant and hallucinogenic effects.
+Large amounts chronically consumed damage the liver... read more or other substances, particularly methamphetamine Amphetamines Amphetamines are sympathomimetic drugs with central nervous system stimulant and euphoriant properties whose toxic adverse effects include delirium, hypertension, seizures, and hyperthermia... read more , cocaine Cocaine Cocaine is a sympathomimetic drug with central nervous system stimulant and euphoriant properties.
+High doses can cause panic, schizophrenic-like symptoms, seizures, hyperthermia, hypertension... read more , and sometimes phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are N-methyl-D-aspartate receptor antagonists and dissociative anesthetics that can cause intoxication, sometimes with confusion or a catatonic state.
+Overdose can... read more (PCP) and club drugs (eg, MDMA Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is an amphetamine analog with stimulant and hallucinogenic effects.
 MDMA acts primarily on neurons that produce and release serotonin, but it also affects... read more [3,4-methylenedioxymethamphetamine]).

 A prior history of violence or aggression is a strong predictor of future episodes.